Mintimate/DocVitePressOMR/en/demo/funcKeys.md

 This feature of printing capitalized Chinese currency is quite interesting.
 It is activated by using the uppercase letter "`R`" and then inputting the numeric keys on the keyboard (the keys above the letters, not the ones on the numpad):
 ![Capitalized Chinese Currency](/image/demo/rmbKey.webp)

+Afterward, to select a candidate, you can use the arrow keys for selection and the spacebar to select; you can also use `Ctrl` + `number key` to select.

 ## Lunar Date Printing/Conversion
 If you want to print the lunar date, you need to know that the `"Chinese lunar calendar"` in English is: Chinese lunar calendar.